The history of the smile

 Now, the smile has been part of human culture for millions of years.

-There is a direct link between your brain and your facial muscles that makes you express your happiness by smiling.
+A direct link has developed between your brain and your facial muscles that makes you express your happiness by smiling.

 However, who do we see smiling the most?